horlahlekhon/payassist/README.md

 npm install json-server

-then create a file on root i.e db.json , then populate it with this data, you can also duplicate it too....
+then create a file on root i.e db.json , then populate it with this data, you can also duplicate it too.... you can check if teh file loads at http://localhost:3000/Account this will load the accounts and if you do http://localhost:3000/Account/1 it will load the first object in the array....

 # Run the json-server with the db file specified